altu07/Form/README.md

 # Form
-This for test this platform for first time
+This is to test this platform for first time
+Author is - Mohd Althaf
+possesion is Student